-LEQEMBI is approved in the U.S., Japan, China, South Korea, Hong Kong, Israel, UAE and Great Britain.
-Eisai has also submitted applications for approval of lecanemab in 10 countries and regions, including the European Union (EU).
+LEQEMBI is approved in the U.S., Japan, China, South Korea, Hong Kong, Israel, UAE, Great Britain, Mexico, and Macau.
+In November 2024, the treatment received a positive opinion from the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommending approval.
+Eisai has submitted applications for approval of lecanemab in 17 countries and regions.
 The US FDA accepted Eisai's Supplemental Biologics License Application (sBLA) for monthly LEQEMBI IV maintenance dosing in June 2024 and set a PDUFA action date for January 25, 2025.